DIYgod/RSSHub/docs/en/install/README.md

 `PUPPETEER_WS_ENDPOINT`: browser WebSocket endpoint which can be used as an argument to puppeteer.connect, refer to [browserWSEndpoint](https://pptr.dev/#?product=Puppeteer&show=api-browserwsendpoint)

 `CHROMIUM_EXECUTABLE_PATH`: path to the Chromium (or Chrome) executable.
-If puppeteer is not bundled with Chromium (manually skipped downloading or system architecture is arm / arm64), configuring this can effectively enable puppeteer.
+If puppeteer is not bundled with Chromium (manually skipped downloading or system architecture is arm/arm64), configuring this can effectively enable puppeteer.
 Or alternatively, if you prefer Chrome to Chromium, this configuration will help. **WARNING**: only effective when `PUPPETEER_WS_ENDPOINT` is not set; only useful for manual deployment, for Docker, please use the `chromium-bundled` image instead.

 `TITLE_LENGTH_LIMIT`: limit the length of feed title generated in bytes, an English alphabet counts as 1 byte, the rest such as Chinese, Japanese, Korean or Arabic counts as 2 bytes by design, default to `150`